Some folks have been taking saunas every day, as part of their wellness regimen (both physical and mental).

 Others, during the time of corona, have not been able to sauna for months now (because facilities are closed).

 Much like with pizza, alcohol, or almost legal mind altering enhancements, moderation is proven to be the best course of action.
-And with sauna, for many enthusiasts, there is a sweet spot of every other day for the frequency for enjoying the experience.
+And with sauna, for many enthusiasts, there is a sweet spot of every other day for the frequency of enjoying the experience.

 A sauna day